✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Custom column sets per view

 Build separate views for fulfilment, finance, and support.
-Each view picks its own columns from wc_orders, addresses, customer lookup, and wc_orders_meta.
+Each picks its columns from wc_orders, addresses, customer lookup, and wc_orders_meta — no shared admin compromises.

 Inline-edit status without opening orders

-Change order status from processing to completed directly in the row.
-Bulk-update fields across dozens of orders in seconds.
+Flip processing to completed right in the row.
+Bulk-update across dozens of orders in seconds, with order-status hooks and stock changes firing through CRUD.

 Compose precise filters

-Combine status, date range, payment method, total, and customer lookup fields.
-Save the filter as a named view your team can reuse.
+Combine status, date range, payment method, total, and customer-lookup fields.
+Save the filter as a named view your team reuses every shift — no rebuilding it daily.

 Audience